 The market tracker surveyed Netflix, Amazon Prime Video, Zee5, Hotstar, Voot, MX Player, and other platforms in terms of the content dispersed across them, namely, originals, TV series, movies, daily soaps, and others, however, not specifying the “other” category.

 Out of the 188 billion minutes, users spent 69 billion minutes on daily soaps, followed by movies and then originals, with Voot dominating the daily soap genre.
-While Hotstar leads in the movie genre, a significant chunk of its added subscription base can be owed to its sports segment.
-Despite Netflix and Amazone Prime Video being the premium platforms, they have a minuscule number in cases of TV series, movies and originals, while vanishing from that of daily soaps.
+While Hotstar leads in the movie genre, a significant chunk of its added subscription base can be attributed to its sports segment.
+Despite Netflix and Amazon Prime Video being the premium platforms, they have a minuscule number of TV series, movies and originals, and no daily soaps.
 Although the release of some big-banner films tried levelling the ground, their lack of performance during the last quarter of 2020, and into 2021, did not prove to be of much help.

 “However, the good news is with more releases in the pipeline along with product improvement, the engagement is likely to increase,” the report said, adding that subscription revenue increased by 8% and the unique paid subscribers, by 35%.